smithjasonm/tictactoe/README.md

 ## Bootstrap

-The application uses [Bootstrap](http://getbootstrap.com/), the front-end Web framework, to facilitate development of its views.
+The application uses [Bootstrap](http://getbootstrap.com/), the front-end Web framework, as the foundation for its views.

 # Use

 ## Registration and Login
-On visiting the application for the first time, the user is presented with a welcome page that includes an invitation to start playing.
+On visiting the application for the first time, a user is presented with a welcome page that includes an invitation to start playing.
 Following the corresponding link will take the user to a registration page, where the user will be asked to provide a username, email address, and password.
 After these have been submitted and validated, an account will be created for the user, who will then be logged in and redirected to the games page.

 A login form is provided for returning users.